Topo Workflows 2.0

 Sites of any size

-Before you get carried away with draawing too much stuff, you are going to want to set your Site Size.
+Before you get carried away with drawing too much stuff, you are going to want to set your Site Size.
 The Topo Workflow comes pre-loaded with settings to make your site work as best it can, and as quickly as it can, at any size.
-In the Site tab go to the Site Size drop down menu.
-Selecting the size that you feel best describes your site from Small, Medium, and Large.
+In the Out tab go to the Site Size drop down menu.
+Selecting the size that you feel best describes your site from Extra Small, Small, Medium, Large, and Extra Large.
 This will allow Land Kit to decide how detailed to make your site to keep things running smoothly.

 Features - fast and easy

 As you go, you can add and adjust your features (like walls, curbs, stairs and paths).
-In the Features tab, you can control parameters such as wall and curb tolerances, riser height on your stairs, and path width and slope.
+In the Existing tab and Proposed tab, there is a sub-tab called Features where you can control parameters such as wall and curb tolerances, riser height on your stairs, and path width and slope.
 All you need to do is change the sliders until you’re happy with your design.

 A note about Walls and Curbs: The tolerance value for each of these is the value you want to use to describe how close two curves (front and back) should be to form a pair.
 If you have a bunch of walls that are .5 feet wide, 1 foot should work nicely to join the curves. the great thing is that you don’t have to sort these curves onto front and back layers the workflow just figures out which curves go with which.